charlyraffellini/charlyraffellini.github.io/_posts/2016-06-01-Refactor-Replace-Constructor-with-Factory-Method.md

     public abstract class Person
     {
+        //This is the Factory Method but instad of just pass the arguments to
+        //the old constructor Person(int, int), it chose between the new subclasses
+        //and instantiate the correct on.
         public static Person CreatePerson(int hitRate, int shieldRate) {
             if (shieldRate > 0) return new Soldier(hitRate, shieldRate);